Environment

 1. 1

-For humidity: increase to 40%+ by grouping plants or adding a pebble tray.
-This is sufficient for most Pothos.
-A humidifier is not necessary unless conditions are very dry.
+For low humidity: raise ambient humidity to 40% or above by grouping plants together or adding a pebble tray beneath the pot.
+This level is sufficient for most Golden Pothos, and a dedicated humidifier isn't necessary unless conditions are unusually dry, such as a heated room in a cold, arid climate.

 2. 2

-For salt accumulation: pour enough clean water through the pot that around three pot-volumes drain out the bottom, then let it finish draining fully.
-Cut fertilizer back to quarter-strength and only feed during the active growing months.
+For salt accumulation: pour enough clean water through the pot that roughly three times the pot's volume drains out the bottom, letting it fully finish draining before returning the plant to its saucer or cachepot.
+Cut fertilizer back to quarter-strength going forward and only feed during the active spring and summer growing months.

 3. 3